AmericanCouncils/secure-ng-resource/README.md

 3. The server responds with a redirect to the identity provider login page.

-4. When authentication completes, the server will get the response from the OpenID server.
-It should then redirect back to the original target URL from step #2, with the following JSON structure base64 encoded as the GET argument `oid_resp`:
+4. When authentication completes, the server redirects to the target URL from step #2, with the following JSON structure base64 encoded as the GET argument `auth_resp`:

    * approved: A boolean indicating whether authentication was accepted
-   * sessionId: (If approved) An authentication token, XOR'd against the key
+   * sessionId: (If approved) An authentication token, XOR'd against the key and then itself base64 encoded
+   * user: (If approved) The username that the user logged in as
    * message: (Optional) An explanation of what happened during authentication

 5. Assuming access was allowed, then from that point forward any